 Get an early start at the Boulder Farmers Market where you can get your provisions for the afternoon: cheese, bread, fruits, veggies and maybe some prepared foods from the food court.

 Take a 20-minute drive to reach Eldorado Canyon State Park — take Hwy.
 93 south to Eldorado Springs Drive — and set off on a trail through sandstone cliffs or along South Boulder Creek to find your perfect picnic spot among the pine trees and golden rock walls.
-If it's a summer weekend, parking fills up and you risk being turned away at the gate.
-Instead, you'll want to ride the free Eldo Shuttle, which runs on summer weekends and guarantees entrance (park fees apply).
+If it's a summer weekend or holiday (May 15-Sept.
+15), timed-entry reservations are required.
+Alternatively, you can ride the free Eldo Shuttle, which runs on summer weekends and guarantees entrance (park fees apply).

 Feeling up for a scenic drive?
-Take a jaunt up Coal Creek Canyon continue on to the little mountain hamlet of Nederland and return to Boulder via Gross Dam Road and famously scenic Flagstaff Road.
+Take a jaunt up Coal Creek Canyon continue on to the little mountain hamlet of Nederland and return to Boulder via Boulder Canyon.
 This will take you at least a couple of hours, depending on how often you stop to explore.
-Here’s a map.
+Here's a guide to this drive.